Jereem Richards: 2022–present

 In July 2023, Richards won the 400 m at the CAC Games in San Salvador in a new personal best of 44.54 s.
 He went on to win another gold as part of the men's 4 × 400 m relay.
 At the 2023 World Championships, Richards competed in the 400 m, where he made it to the semi-finals.

 In 2024, Richards set a big personal best over 400 m of 44.18 s in finishing third at the London Diamond League.
 At the 2024 Paris Olympics, Richards finished fourth in the 400 m in a national record of 43.78 s, finishing behind bronze-medallist Muzala Samukonga by just 0.04 s.
 His time surpassed Machel Cedenio's previous national record of 44.01 s, meaning Richards was the first Trinidadian to run a sub-44 400 m.
 However, he ultimately fell short of his Olympic medal finish, having finished in 4th.
 In October 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

 In April 2025 Richards competed in the Long Sprints (200 and 400 metres) category during the Kingston Slam.
 Finishing sixth in the 200 metres and second in the 400 metres awarded him a third place in the Long Sprints category.
 Richards became the Long Sprints champion during the Miami Slam, by coming in first in the 200 metres and second in the 400 metres.
 Richards once again ranked third in the Long Sprints category during the Philadelphia Slam, after finishing third in the 400 metres and second in the 200 metres.

 In September 2025 Richards won a silver medal in the 400 metres at the World Championships in Tokyo, improving his personal best and national record to 43.72.
-He shared the podium with Botswanan athletes Collen Kebiatshipi and Bayapo Ndori.
+He shared the podium with Botswanan athletes Collen Kebinatshipi and Bayapo Ndori.